tardate/LittleCodingKata/README.md

-# 437 Little Coding Katas
+# 438 Little Coding Katas

-> Latest addition :sparkles: [Meshy](./ai/meshy) - About Meshy, an AI 3D model generator.
-The Meshy 6 model is quite accomplished at generating and manipulating models from 2D images.
-Text prompt generation is a little more prone to errors.
+> Latest addition :sparkles: [perrinCombinations](./perl/perrin-combinations) - Using Perl to calculate Perrin Combinations; cassidoo's interview question of the week (2026-04-06)

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about